TechRioVA/luma-branting-photo-tool/README.md

 ## Status

-Actively tweaked for personal use — settings and layout may change as I keep refining my own workflow.
+Actively tweaked for personal use — settings and layout may change as I keep refining my own workflow and learning as I go.